How to Exfoliate Body Skin to Reduce Strawberry Legs

 Consistent exfoliation reduces strawberry legs in 4-6 weeks for mild cases.

-Moderate cases typically require 8-12 weeks of consistent treatment.
+Moderate cases need 8-12 weeks of consistent treatment.

-Severe keratosis pilaris may require 3-6 months of consistent treatment with both exfoliation and heavy moisturizing.
+Severe keratosis pilaris may require 3-6 months of regular exfoliation combined with heavy moisturizing for visible improvement.
+Daily moisturizing speeds results.

 What causes strawberry legs?